CoderDojoTrento/turtle-pyscript/README.md

 **EXAMPLES**: see [tests.py](tests.py)

-**Turtle API:** We try to be faithful to original api as much as we can, currently we support most important things and it should work, it was tested successfully in a high school classroom.
+**Turtle API:** We try to be faithful to original api as much as we can.
+Currently we support most important things and it should work.
+Tested successfully in a high school classroom.

 Most noticeable problems: